Ghost Story (song)

-"Ghost Story" is a song by American singer Carrie Underwood, released as the first single from her ninth studio album Denim & Rhinestones, and the only song from that album that Underwood did not have a hand in writing.
+"Ghost Story" is a song by American singer Carrie Underwood, released as the first single from her ninth studio album Denim & Rhinestones.
+It is the only song from the album that Underwood did not have a hand in writing.
 The song was released digitally on March 18, 2022.

 Writing and composition

 "Ghost Story" was written by Josh Kear, Hillary Lindsey, and David Garcia.
 Underwood said of the single, "Ghost Story is a thrilling, dramatic song that David, Hillary and Josh wrote for me.
 They are such talented, amazing songwriters who know me so well, and from the first time I heard it I knew I had to record it.
 I have always loved performing songs that tell a story and inspire some kind of cinematic imagery when you hear them, and that is definitely true of 'Ghost Story.'
 It creates a mood and a vibe that is different than anything else I've recorded before."

 The song is written in the key of G major and a 6/8 time signature.
 It has an approximate tempo of 48 beats per minute and a vocal range of E_{3} to D_{5}.
 The song's main chord pattern on the verses is CMaj7-Asus2-Em-D.